firebase/geofire-java/README.md

 #### Waiting for queries to be "ready"

-Sometimes it's necessary to know when all child added events have been fired for the current data (e.g. to hide a loading animation).
+Sometimes it's necessary to know when all key entered events have been fired for the current data (e.g. to hide a loading animation).
 This can be accomplished with a `GeoQueryReadyListener`.